Nox-Nox/School-Management-System/README.md

 a scene for the academic year, it has 2 tableViews aand a listView, the first one displays the academic years, the second displays the students of a selected academic year, the listView shows a list of students without an academic year which can be filtered by course and assign the selected one to an aademic year.

+for data persistence a mysql DB is used

 requires javaFX 16